Pa3u3u/wild-breeze/doc/MODULES.md

 with no IPs (orange) or UP (green).

 Adresses are parsed from the output of `ip addr show DEVICE`.
 Only adresses with `scope global` are shown.
+If the device happens to have an essid assigned (retrieved by `iwgetid`), it is shown as the first entry.

 ## Events